 This program is available to all permanent employees of any institution of the University of North Carolina, including the North Carolina School of Science and Mathematics and the University of North Carolina Health Care System, and to employees under military or civilian orders in campus ROTC programs.
 In order to participate, an employee must meet the following criteria:

-- Submit Tuition Waiver request to Benefits Services prior to the tuition waiver deadline for each semester.
+- Submit Tuition Waiver request to Benefits Services a minimum of two business days prior to the tuition waiver deadline for each semester

 The process of applying and being admitted to a program of study is separate and apart from the Tuition Waiver process outlined herein.
 Each admissions office has its own deadlines to which the employee must adhere.